tchatua/a01_Platform_Engineering_Backstage/README.md

     - and ArgoCD
 - Soon as I feel comfortable with the deployment, I automate the entire CI/CD of that application through a continuous CI/CD pipeline using GitHub actions
 ![alt text](d01_Images/Continuous_CICD.png)
+    - python-app repo with all the code here: https://github.com/ricardoandre97/python-app